dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 This document specifies the methods for

-* an OP acting as a client of Claims Provider (CP) to perform discovery for a Claims Provider Metadata;
+* an IW acting as a client of Issuing Authority (IA) to perform discovery for a Issuing Authority Metadata;
-* the OP to perform client registration to the Claims Provider;
+* the IW to perform client registration to the Issuing Authority;
-* the OP to obtain claims from the Claims Provider;
+* the IW to obtain claims from the Issuing Authority;
-* an RP to ask for verified claims to the OP;
+* an CC to ask for verified claims to the IW;
-* the OP to return obtained claims from CP to the RP; and
+* the IW to return obtained claims from IA to the CC; and
-* the RP to verify the claims.
+* the CC to verify the claims.

 .# Warning